 topiramate - oral, Topamax (cont.)

 PRECAUTIONS: Before taking topiramate, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: a certain eye problem (narrow angle glaucoma), kidney problems (such as kidney stones), liver problems, mental/mood problems (such as depression, thoughts of suicide), lung/breathing problems, a certain metabolic imbalance (metabolic acidosis), long-term diarrhea, a diet high in fat and low in carbohydrates (ketogenic diet), brittle bones (osteoporosis).This drug may make you dizzy or drowsy or impair your judgment.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
-Avoid alcoholic beverages.Topiramate can infrequently cause decreased sweating, which could raise your body temperature to unsafe levels (hyperthermia).
-The risk of this serious side effect is greater in hot weather and/or during vigorous exercise, especially in children.
-Drink plenty of fluids and dress lightly in hot weather or when exercising.
+Avoid alcoholic beverages.Topiramate may decrease your ability to sweat, making you more likely to get heat stroke.
+Avoid activities that may cause you to overheat (such as doing strenuous work/exercise in hot weather, using hot tubs).
+When the weather is hot, drink plenty of fluids and dress lightly.
 Check carefully for signs of decreased sweating.
-If this occurs, immediately stop exercising and seek cooler shelter.
-Get medical help right away if you develop a fever, mental/mood changes, headache, or dizziness.Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).Children may be more sensitive to the side effects of this drug, especially weakened bones, slowed growth rate, and decreased sweating.
-Consult your doctor or pharmacist for more details.During pregnancy, this medication should be used only when clearly needed.
+If you become overheated, promptly seek cooler shelter and stop exercising.
+Get medical help right away if you develop a high fever, a fever that does not go away, mental/mood changes, headache, or dizziness.Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).Children may be more sensitive to the side effects of this drug, especially weakened bones, slowed growth rate, and decreased sweating.
+Consult your doctor or pharmacist for more details.Older adults may be more sensitive to the side effects of this drug, especially dizziness.
+Dizziness can increase the risk of falling.During pregnancy, this medication should be used only when clearly needed.
 It may harm an unborn baby.
 Discuss the use of reliable forms of birth control with your doctor (see also Drug Interactions section).
 If you are planning pregnancy, become pregnant, or think you may be pregnant, immediately talk to your doctor about the benefits and risks of using this medication during pregnancy.
 If you are taking this drug to treat seizures, note that untreated seizures are a serious condition that can harm both a pregnant woman and her unborn baby, so do not stop taking this medication unless directed by your doctor.This medication passes into breast milk and may have undesirable effects on a nursing infant.
 Consult your doctor before breast-feeding.

 Back to Medications Index